goccy/kubejob/README.md

 - Can capture logs of Kubernetes Job
 - Can use `context.Context` to run Kubernetes Job
 - Delayed execution of Kubernetes Job ( also support Sidecar pattern )
-- Automatic Kubernetes Job cleanup process
+- Automatically clean up Kubernetes Job

 # Installation